Bargain Hunt (retail store): Expansion

 Bargain Hunt opened its first store in Nashville in the year 2004 and went on to expand in Southern and Midwest United States.
-The chain operates more than 80 stores in 10 states as of 2017.
+The chain operated more than 80 stores in 10 states as of 2017.
 In 2015, Thomas H. Lee Partners acquired a majority stake in the retail chain.

 Retail Format

-Bargain Hunt stores are typically around 20,000 - 25,000 sq ft. in size and sell products such as electronics, movies and music, furniture, home improvement, clothing, footwear, jewelry, toys, health and beauty, pet supplies, sporting goods and fitness.
+Bargain Hunt stores were typically around 20,000 - 25,000 sq ft. in size and sold products such as electronics, movies and music, furniture, home improvement, clothing, footwear, jewelry, toys, health and beauty, pet supplies, sporting goods and fitness.

 Sales Strategy

-The stores sell name brands at a discount of 30% to 70% on regular prices and play in the extreme value retail space.
-The store also utilizes a discounting program that drops the prices on items by specific percentages depending on the time they have been on shelves.
+The stores sold name brands at a discount of 30% to 70% on regular prices and played in the extreme value retail space.
+The store also utilized a discounting program that dropped the prices on items by specific percentages depending on the time they have been on shelves.
 The company will eventually discount its merchandise on a 30, 60, and 90 day cycle (30 days gets 30% off, 60 days gets 60% off, etc.).